Heal's: Dodie Smith and The Heal's Cat

-Dodie Smith, the celebrated author, famous for works such as The Hundred and One Dalmatians, joined Heal's in 1923 to run their toy department after her acting career failed.
+Dodie Smith, the author known for works such as The Hundred and One Dalmatians, joined Heal's in 1923 to run their toy department after her acting career failed.
 She would go on to have an affair with Ambrose, and was reportedly not of the temperament required for the job, with reports that on one occasion she flung one of the shop assistants across the china department.
 Another incident was the sale of the Heal's bronze cat, that sits at the top of the spiral staircase.
 The bronze sculpture was made by Chassagne, the French sculptor, and had been bought in 1925 by Ambrose.
 The cat was sold by Smith for £40 to a Heal's customer, but Ambrose wrote to the customer retracting the sale, with a card saying Heal's mascot.
-Not for sale placed next to the sculpture.
+Not for sale was placed next to the sculpture.
 In 2016, to celebrate 100 years of Cecil Brewer's spiral staircase, Heal's commissioned ten designers (Orla Kiely, Ikuko Iwamoto, Donna Wilson, Louise Lockhart, Rachel Cave, Mia Sarosi, Cressida Bell, Sunny Todd, Squint and Zoe Bradley) to produce a modern interpretation of the famous cat.
 Unlike the real one, these were sold at an auction held at the store to raise money for Great Ormond Street Hospital.